 I bought my first computer in 1991 and beat my head against a wall for the next four years trying to figure the thing out.
 In 1995 I started my first real computer job in San Angelo, Texas, writing custom Excel applications and Access databases.
 After that, I worked in a tape library for a few months before moving to Denver to work for a software company.
 For the next few years I supported end users of a UNIX-based wholesale distribution software package, provided desktop computer support for a high-security government facility and a Fortune 500 company, manned a graveyard-shift help desk for the postal service, set up computer classrooms for a technical training center, built websites for a small business and a non-profit, and delivered the Rocky Mountain News to homes in the Denver metro area.
 In 1999 I began work as a systems administrator for a large network, managing servers, Active Directory, Group Policy Objects, and disaster recovery for more than fifteen thousand end users.
 I stayed there until the end of 2008 when I decided it was time to come back to Texas, where I did some independent consulting on anything and everything computer related.
 Among other tasks, I wired networks, set up email, removed viruses, fixed Macs(!?), and built more websites.

-Presently, I am a senior systems administrator managing Exchange, Office 365, Skype, Active Directory, and Group Policies.
+Presently, I am a senior systems administrator managing Microsoft 365 (Exchange Online, Teams, etc.) Azure Active Directory, on-premises Active Directory, and Group Policies.
 Other than being MS certified, I have no affiliation with Microsoft.

 - Microsoft Certified Professional, 2.0, Windows NT 4.0